FACT CHECK: Trump Wrongly States Obama Administration Had Child Separation Policy

 "The Obama administration did not do that, no. We did not separate children from their parents," former Obama domestic policy adviser Cecilia Muñoz told NPR in May 2018.
 "This is a new decision, a policy decision put in place by the attorney general," which Muñoz said "puts us in league with the most brutal regimes in the world's history."

-It was then-Attorney General Jeff Sessions who instituted the so-called zero tolerance policy at the southern border in April 2018, which resulted in children being separated from their parents who were taken into custody for criminal prosecution.
+It was then-Attorney General Jeff Sessions who instituted the "zero tolerance" policy at the Southern border in April 2018, which resulted in children being separated from their parents who were taken into custody for criminal prosecution.

 Still, as NPR's Domenico Montanaro wrote last year, the Trump administration has been unwilling to take the blame for the policy of family separations because of the political optics.